International Religious Freedom Act of 1998: History

-This Act was a response to the growing concern about religious persecution throughout the world.
-There had been instances of toleration on the part of the governments when the religious rights of their citizens and others had been violated.
-There are governments around the world which openly sponsor and tolerate restrictions on their citizens' right to practice, observe, study, or associate with other members of their religious faith.
+In the mid-1990s, a United States political coalition developed between Reagan conservatives and evangelical Christians.
+This coalition emphasizes promotes its view of religious freedom as an important objective of United States foreign policy.
+Among its efforts was the passage of the International Religious Freedom Act of 1998.

 The former Assistant Secretary of State for Democracy, Human Rights, and Labor, John Shattuck, cited specific countries that fail to recognize the fundamental right of religious freedom.
-There is a civil war ensuing in Sudan because of the ruling party's intolerance of opposing religions.
-The Chinese Catholics and Chinese Protestant groups battle government repression, and the Chinese government tightly regulates religious practices in the regions of Tibet and Xinjiang.
-Members of the Rohingya Muslim minority are forced to take refuge in neighboring Bangladesh.
-There are suspect cases of minority oppression in Europe as well.
-Russia's new religion law seeks to make restraints and inhibit new religious communities' ability to own property, publish literature or operate schools.
-This Act tries to recognize such kind of blatant forms of religious discrimination and oppression.
-It finds that over one-half of the population of the world lives under regimes that have strict policies against basic religious freedoms.
+The Act tried to recognize forms of religious discrimination and oppression, contending that over one-half of the population of the world lives under regimes that have strict policies against basic religious freedoms.
 Title VII of the Act has noted that some regimes engage in persecution that includes subjection of those people who engage in practice of religious faiths that are not state sponsored, to detention, torture, beatings, forced marriage, rape, imprisonment, enslavement, mass resettlement and death.
 IRFA Sponsor Senator Don Nickles (R-OK), in his speech to the Congress on October 2, 1998, stated: